Meet the Board

 Heperi Mita - Funding Advisor - Kaitohutohu Pūtea

-Heperi has worked as an independent filmmaker, a Māori Collections Archivist, a public speaker, an assessor for the New Zealand Film Commission and Te Māngai Pāho, a Board member of Ngā Aho Whakaari (and junior Board member for NZFC), and an ex-sports journalist.
-His documentary MERATA: How Mum Decolonised the screen played at the Sundance and Berlin Film Festivals in 2019.
+Heperi has worked as an independent filmmaker, a Māori Collections Archivist, a public speaker, an assessor for the New Zealand Film Commission and Te Māngai Pāho, a Board member of Ngā Aho Whakaari (and junior Board member for NZFC), and a sports journalist.
+His documentary MERATA: How Mum Decolonised the Screen played at the Sundance and Berlin Film Festivals in 2019.
 He is a passionate advocate for the advancement of diversity and inclusion in Aotearoa’s media industry.

 heperi@nzonair.govt.nz